AzarashiYifan/yifan_ml_nlp_docker/README.md

 # yifan_ml_nlp_docker
-Builds the docker container necessary for basic ML and NLP on Python 3.11.0

-# ML & NLP Docker Environment

 This repository contains a Docker environment setup for running machine learning and natural language processing (NLP) projects.
 The environment is configured with Python 3.11.0, JupyterLab, and various essential libraries.

 ## Project Structure